The Impact of Oklahoma Tort Reform

 Recent changes in medical malpractice law include the following:

-Heather Mitchell has played an active role in educating people about tort reform and has worked at the legislature fighting for patients and against special interests.
-For more information about the impact of tort reform, please contact our office.
-You can also write your local representatives regarding this issue and its impact on victims and their families.
+For more information about the impact of Oklahoma tort reform, please contact our office 405-235-8488.
+You can also write your local representatives regarding this issue of medical malpractice tort reform and its impact on victims and their families.

 Contact us today by phone or email; send us as many details as possible, including the facts of your case.

 Winter snow and ice storms can be challenging for residents of Oklahoma, bringing with them extended cold temperatures that can interrupt critical business operations and municipal services and cause tragic accidents.
 The key to combating severe winter weather is...

 Bad Faith Insurance Law When you purchase an insurance policy to protect you and your family, it can give you secondary peace of mind for those you are obligated to and their safety.
 Being responsible for another life can be terrifying.
 We hope to have confidence in...

 This falls under the Medical Malpractice Act, a legal cause of action that occurs when a medical or health care professional deviates from standards in their profession, thereby causing injury to a patient.
 At Clark & Associates, we continue to fight for victims...